gabriel/YOCView/README.md

 # Accessing your UIViewController

-Sometimes you need to use UIViewControllers for alerts or search displays.
+Sometimes you need to acces the UIViewControllers for things like alerts or search displays.

 Calling `self.navigation.viewController` will give you access to your view controller.